Beyond the Classroom

 - Kriss Akabusi, Olympic Gold Medalist

 - Jeremy Strong, children's author

 - Sally Gardner, Author, Carnegie Medal for Maggot Moon

 - Simon Mayo, author and Radio 2 DJ

 - Jack Donnelly, actor, BBC series Atlantis, in which he played the role of Jason

 Every year we have a number of charity fundraising events and assemblies designed to raise awareness of causes pupils might want to support.
 Prep pupils plan and run a Christmas Fair as part of their Creative Curriculum, as well as numerous cake sales throughout the year and a Valentines Disco.

-In the Senior School Year 10 form our Charities Committee and have responsibility for choosing the School Charity and for arranging a series of events throughout the year to raise money and build community spirit.
+Each year in the Senior School a Charities Committee is established and these students have the responsibility for choosing the School Charity and for arranging a series of events throughout the year to raise money and build community spirit.
 Every other year the whole school, from Nursery to Year 11, join in a Sponsored Walk.
 Recent School Charities have included the Cranleigh Food Bank and Salima LEA School in Malawi.